cucumber/cucumber-ruby-core/docs/ARCHITECTURE.md

 ### Test cases

-Your gherkin might contain scenarios, as well as examples from tables beneath a scenario outline.
+Your Gherkin might contain scenarios, as well as examples from tables beneath a scenario outline.

 Test cases represent the general case of both of these.
 We compile the AST down to instances of `Cucumber::Core::Test::Case`, each containing a number of instances of `Cucumber::Core::Test::Step`.
 It's these that are then filtered and executed.

-Test cases and their test steps are also immutable value objects.
+Test cases and their test steps are immutable value objects.

 ### Filters